- Is there any danger that you will disclose anything to the government?

 All that said, it can be great recreation to dabble in collecting rare coins, particularly if you appreciate the beauty, symbolism, and history of these items.(Back to Top )

-I have a collection of American Eagle proofs from 1986-2009.
+I have a collection of American Eagle proofs.
 I am wondering if the value of the "proof" coins will rise with the silver price.
 For future purchases would you recommend the "proofs" or the regular American Eagles?

 The proof coins will continue to command a premium over regular silver Eagles.
 But whether that premium on proof coins increases in proportion to rising silver prices is another question entirely.
 It may, but more likely it will not.